AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_2/README.md

 <hr>

-**Note**: The code block addition above and the following code block additions below will lead to errors showing in your Terminal window (if you have your code editor console window open).
-This is OK, as you will see [below]().
+**Note**: The code block addition above and the following code block additions below will lead to errors showing in your Terminal window (if you have your code editor Terminal window open).
+This is OK, as you will see [below](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_2#running-the-website).

 <hr>